-Geno Marconi, who has overseen New Hampshire’s ports and harbors for decades, will plead guilty to a single count of sharing confidential materials, bringing to a close a year-long criminal case.
+Geno Marconi, who has overseen New Hampshire’s ports and harbors for decades, pleaded guilty Friday to a single count of sharing confidential records, bringing to a close a years-long criminal case.

-Jury selection was set to begin next week in Marconi's trial.
-He was accused of sharing confidential boating and motor vehicle records in an act of retaliation against Pease Development Authority board member Neil Levesque, with whom he had an acrimonious relationship, and then deleting voicemails while under investigation.
+Marconi was accused of sharing boating and motor vehicle records in an act of retaliation against Pease Development Authority board member Neil Levesque, with whom he had an acrimonious relationship, and then deleting voicemails while under investigation.

-Under the terms of the plea deal, announced Thursday afternoon by the New Hampshire Department of Justice, Marconi agreed to a 30-day jail sentence, which will be suspended pending good behavior.
+Under the terms of the plea deal, Marconi was sentenced to 30 days in jail, which will be suspended pending good behavior.
 He will also pay a $2,000 fine and resign from his position as director of the New Hampshire Division of Ports and Harbors.
-The remaining charges will be dropped.
+The remaining charges against him were dropped.

 Earlier this month, Hantz Marconi pleaded no contest to a misdemeanor charge related to a meeting she had in June 2024 with then-Gov. Chris Sununu, where the two discussed the case involving her husband.
 Sununu told authorities he didn’t believe Hantz Marconi crossed any ethical lines during their meeting.

 As part of her plea, Hantz Marconi paid a $1,200 fine.
-Within days, the Supreme Court moved to restore her to the bench, a move that appears to have caught state prosecutors, including Attorney General John Formella, off guard.
+Within days, the New Hampshire Supreme Court restored her to the bench, a move that appears to have caught state prosecutors, including Attorney General John Formella, off guard.

 Hantz Marconi will turn 70 next February, the mandatory retirement age for judges in New Hampshire.
 She may still face other disciplinary measures from the state Judicial Conduct Committee, which is still reviewing her case.